-Spinal stenosis treatment — what a doctor may initially recommend
+What a doctor may initially recommend for spinal stenosis treatment

 - Pain medication